Mnpr/OC-DeepLearning/README.md

 This repository contains Projectwork :arrow_down: undertaken for the partial fulfillment of Deep Learning Module and ETCS Creditpoints @OpenCampus.sh.

-# Thoractic disease Classification and Detection on Chest X-ray Images
+# Thoractic disease Detection on Chest X-ray Images

 **Objective :** To train and explore Deep learning models for Medical Radiology Assistance ( Classification and Detection of  Thorax Diseases) using Chest X-ray datasets.